We Can Help You File for Chapter 13 Bankruptcy in Missouri and Kansas

 - Gathering additional paperwork.
-Prior to your case, our attorneys will assist you in gather documents that include prior tax returns, a credit counseling certificate, pay stubs, bank statements, and a statement of your net income and expenses.
+Prior to your case, our attorneys will assist you in gathering documents that include prior tax returns, a credit counseling certificate, pay stubs, bank statements, and a statement of your net income and expenses.

 - Creating a debt repayment plan.
 Our attorneys will work with you to create a Chapter 13 repayment plan.
 We will submit the plan to the court for approval.